morucci/repoxplorer/README.md

 uwsgi --http-socket :8080 --pecan ~/repoxplorer/local/share/repoxplorer/config.py
 ```

 Then open a Web browser to access http://localhost:8080.
-You will be faced a list
+You will be faced to a list
 of projects such as defined in projects.yaml.
 A click on one of the project's ids
 will redirect you to the statistics page of the given project.